said-alrove/easy-recipe/README.md

 # easy-recipe
-The fifth project from Juan Pablo's course of CSS Grid and Flexbox.
+The first project from Juan Pablo's course of CSS Grid and Flexbox.

 ## Project's preview
 ![](readme/screenshot.png)